- Military Life Cycle

-Misbehavior is a natural part of growing up.
+Misbehavior and boundary testing are natural parts of growing up.
 However, dealing with it as a parent requires lots of deep breathing, patience and strategies for discipline.
 By using positive discipline, you can keep your children safe, help them develop valuable skills for life and receive the satisfaction that comes with keeping your cool.

 Positive discipline techniques